elifesciences/enhanced-preprints-client/README.md

 When the application is up, run `yarn test:browser`.

-## Visual regression

-To run visual regression testing, bring up the application with `docker compose up --wait`

-When the application is up, run `yarn visual-regression:test`.

-To approve changes, use `yarn visual-regression:approve`.

 ## Linting Typescript - `yarn lint` or `yarn lint:fix`

 To identify issues with Typescript, run `yarn lint`, to attempt to automatically fix the issues run `yarn lint:fix`